Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Don’t s’pose we got lucky or super smart an’ left any beacons in orbit?"

 Vark shook his head sadly.
 "They found ‘em all.
 ‘Parently they ain’t as stealthy as we thought.
-Farthrow’s present an’ active too…"
+Farthrow’s present an’ active too..."

 Fiin could feel his tail flip thoughtfully from one side to the other.
 "Not easy ‘ta assail *at all,"* he decided.
 "How exactly’d we luck out an’ they ain’t got a system shield up?"